 The annual disbursement request for a Full Project is prepared based on the work plan and budget for the year with a reduction corresponding to the unused funds end of the previous year.
 This serves to ensure that there is no accumulation of DMFA funds beyond what is deemed necessary for project implementation.
-A copy of the latest bank statement must always be enclosed to verify the account details and balance end of the previous year.
+For projects with a designated bank account, a copy of the latest bank statement or signed bank reconciliation must always be enclosed to verify the balance end of the previous year.